strblr/pegase/README.md

 ### Directives

-Directives are functions defined in plugins with the following signature:
+Directives are higher-order functions defined in plugins with the following signature:

 ```ts
 (parser: Parser, ...args: Array<any>) => Parser